Suggestion: Schubert, Piano Trio N° 2, op. 11, D. 929, Andante con moto (1827)

 Wine takes centre stage in this painting by Renoir.
 Placed at the heart of the action, wine plays an active role and contributes to the painting’s happy, serene atmosphere.
 The people in the painting are shown as happy to be together and enjoying the delights of friendship.
 Duncan Phillips describes this work as “overflowing with contagious good humour”.

-Painters, whether great or minor masters, have always acted as commentators.
-By telling the story of wine and the vine, which is a part of our social, cultural, religious, political and economic history across the ages, these artists help us better understand our own story.
+Artists, especially painters, have always acted as commentators.
+Vine and wine have been part of our social, cultural, religious, political and economic history throughout the ages.
+By telling their history, these artists help us better understand our own.

 THE BROTHERS CLARKE WITH OTHER GENTLEMEN TAKING WINE